ryanberg/django-jumptoadmin/README.rst

 These links only appear for logged in users with admin permissions on each specified object.

 Django AdminLinks is very immature software.
 If you have ideas for other capabilities please fork this project give them a try.
-One possible future capability is support for custom admin links on a per-object basis.
+Possible future capabilities include support for custom admin links on a per-object basis, and Javascript configuration options for positioning and styling.

 Dependencies